craftercms/docs/source/by-role/common/cli-access-to-crafter-studios.rst

    We are passing in content as the POST body.
 The content is in XML format.
 In CrafterCMS, content objects are stored as simple XML documents.
    We are passing a number of parameters that tell CrafterCMS where and how to store the content in the repository

-Using the above examples as a guide, we can now interact with any Crafter Studio API found :ref:`here <newIa-crafter-studio-api>`
+Using the above examples as a guide, we can now interact with any Crafter Studio API found :ref:`here <crafter-studio-api>`